Lord-Y/rafty/docs/README.md

 A `Down` node is a node that has been unreachable for a long period of time.

-A `ReadOnly` node is a node that does not pariticipate into the `voting campain`.
+A `ReadOnly` node is a node that does not pariticipate into the `voting campaign`.
 It's a passive node that issue not requests on his own be simply respond answer from the leader.
 This node can never become a `follower`

-A `Follower` node is a node that participate into the `voting campain`.
+A `Follower` node is a node that participate into the `voting campaign`.
 It's a passive node that issue not requests on his own be simply respond answer from the leader.
 This node can become a `candidate` if all requirements are available.

-A `Candidate` node is a node that participate into the `voting campain`.
+A `Candidate` node is a node that participate into the `voting campaign`.
 This node can become a `Leader`.

 A `Leader` is a node that was previously a `Candidate`.
 It received the majority of the votes including itself and get elected as the `Leader`.
 It will then handle all client requests.
 Writes requests can only be done on the leader.
 There can only be one `Leader`.
-To conserve his leadership, it will also send heartbeats/appendEntries to `followers` and `readOnly` nodes otherwise, a new voting campain will be initiated.
+To conserve his leadership, it will also send heartbeats/appendEntries to `followers` and `readOnly` nodes otherwise, a new voting campaign will be initiated.

-## Voting campain
+## Voting campaign

 When a node is starting, it starts as a `Follower` except if it's a `ReadOnly` node.

 If there is no `Leader`, the `Follower` will become a `Candidate` node.
-During the campain, the `Candidate` will:
+During the campaign, the `Candidate` will:
 - reset its election timeout
 - increase its `currentTerm`
 - vote for himself
 - send request votes from others nodes.
 The other nodes will grant their votes based on `currentTerm`, `lastLogTerm` and `lastLogIndex` named `RequestVote`.
-The `term` increase over time with new election campain.
+The `term` increase over time with new election campaign.

 If a server `currenTerm` is smaller than other's `currentTerm`, it will update is `term` to the larger value known and step down as a `Follower`.